zhengshou/scnn/README.md

 Segment-CNN (S-CNN) is a segment-based deep learning framework for temporal action localization in untrimmed long videos.

-This code has been tested on Ubuntu 14.04 with NVIDIA GTX 980.
+This code has been tested on Ubuntu 14.04 with NVIDIA GTX 980 of 4GB memory for models based on C3D-v1.0 and tested with NVIDIA Titan
+X GPU of 12GB memory for models based on C3D-v1.1.

 Current code suffices to run demo, repeat our experimental results, and train your own models.
 Please use "Issues" to ask questions or report bugs.
 Thanks.